-The open-shelf library contains textbooks, general academic, and business sources.
+The open-shelf library at the school contains textbooks, general academic, and business sources.
 Periodicals and back issues of newspapers are kept in the library.
 Books may be borrowed for three weeks.

 The school also provides Internet connections, which offers access to databases and reference materials throughout the world.
-You may see the librarian, Brenda Woodward, for assistance.
+You may see the librarian, Steve Russell, for assistance.